 List of famous people born in 1933, with photos when available.
 This list of celebrities born in 1933 is loosely ordered by popularity, so the most well-known people are at the top.
 All sorts of men and women are featured on this list, including actors, singers, musicians and athletes born in 1933.
 Various bits of information are available for these prominent people whose birth year is 1933, such as what schools they went to and where they were born.
 If you're looking for a particular famous person born in 1933 you can type their name into the "search" bar and it will take you right to them.

 Joan Rivers and Michael Caine are only the beginning of the celebs on this list.If you're trying to answer the question, "Which celebrities were born in 1933?" then this list should be a perfect resource for you.

-Sir Michael Caine, CBE, is an English actor and author.
-Renowned for his distinctive Cockney accent, Caine has appeared in over 115 films and is one of the UK's most recognisable actors.
-He made his breakthrough in the 1960s with starring roles in a number of acclaimed British films, including Zulu, The Ipcress File, Alfie, for which he was nominated for an Academy Award, The Italian Job, and Battle of Britain.
-His most notable roles in the 1970s included Get Carter, The Last Valley, Sleuth, for which he earned his second Academy Award nomination, The Man Who Would Be King ...more on Wikipedia
+Sir Michael Caine, (; born Maurice Joseph Micklewhite Jr., 14 March 1933) is an English actor, producer and author.
+He has appeared in more than 130 films in a career spanning 70 years and is considered a British film icon.
+Known for his cockney accent, Caine was born in South London.He made his breakthrough in the 1960s with starring roles in British films, including Zulu (1964), The Ipcress File (1965), Alfie (1966), for which he was nominated for an Academy Award, The Italian Job (1969), and Battle of Britain (1969).
+His roles in the 1970s included Get Carter (1971), The Last Valley (1971), Sleuth (1972), for which he earned his second Academy Award nomination, The Man Who Would Be King ...more on Wikipedia

 Birthplace: Milwaukee, Wisconsin, United States of Americasee more on Gene Wilder

 Age: Dec. at 62 (1933-1995)

-Also Rankedsee more on Elizabeth Montgomery
+Birthplace: Los Angeles, California, USAsee more on Elizabeth Montgomery